F-I-D-O/Manuals/manuals/Programming/Python/Python Manual.md

 ## Useful functions

-- [`unique`](https://numpy.org/doc/stable/reference/generated/numpy.unique.html): returns the unique elements of the array.
+- [`unique`](https://numpy.org/doc/stable/reference/generated/numpy.unique.html): returns the unique elements of the array, sorted in ascending order.
 Important parameters:
     - `return_counts`: if set to `True`, the function returns the counts of the unique elements (same as `value_counts` in pandas)
+    - `return_inverse`: if set to `True`, the function returns the original indices of the unique elements in the input array.
 - [`divide`](https://numpy.org/doc/stable/reference/generated/numpy.divide.html): vectorized division:
     - `x1`: numerator
     - `x2`: denominator